teamdatatonic/dop/examples/service_project/README.md

 You can copy and paste everything in this directory (including `.gcloudignore` and `.gitignore` as these are required for DOP to function correctly).
 If you already have a `Makefile` or any other conflicting files, you may need to move things around by merging those files or moving i.e. the `Makefile` into `embedded_dop`

+**Please note that this boilerplate is optimised for running DBT jobs inside DOP alongside native capabilities.
+If you don't use DBT, some automation may not work as expected.**

 ## DOP Service Project Architecture
 This explains how DOP functions and how it can be integrated into your existing git repositories
 ![service_project_architecture](../../docs/dop_service_project_architecture.png)